Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Proofs

-The first, fourth, and sixth equalities follow from Assumption \nameref{P2:Independent}.
-The second equality follows from Lemma 1.
-The third equality uses Fubini's theorem.
-The fifth equality uses the law of iterated expectations.
+The first equality uses the law of iterated expectations.
+The second equality follows from the definition of the weight functions $\lambda$ and $\omega_{Z}$.
+The last equality uses the definition of $\tau_{IV}(x,w)$.
+This completes the proof. \end{proof}